Area233/ALPHA-ROLEPLAY/README.md

-nové guns by -- paradox
+oprava mdt, a vyhledání zbraní -- by area/hawkins